Merida, Leyte: Demographics

 In the 2020 census, the population of Merida, Leyte, was 31,574 people, with a density of sigfig 31,574/95.21.

 Economy

 Education

 The town has five high schools including the Libas National High School and Merida Vocational School which has annexes in various barangays: MVS Calunangan, MVS Puerto Bello, MVS Minesite.
 The main campus is located in Greenheights District just a few meters away from the Municipal Hall.
+Year 2018 when these annexes of MVS became independent and therefore named as Calunangan National High School, Puertobello National High School and Minesite National High School.

 Merida Vocational School

 Merida Vocational School is known for its skills development program which opens a variety of vocational courses such as the following: